D. Intellectual Property Policy

 Mask Work *M* [year] University of New Hampshire

 10.2.1.3 No other institutional or departmental name is to be used in the notice, although the name and address of the department to which readers can direct inquiries may be listed below it.
-The date in the Copyright or Mask Work notice should be the year in which the work is first published.
+The date in the Copyright or Mask Work notice should be the year in which the work was first published.

 11. Commercialization of University-Owned Intellectual Property